Easy Pesto Lemon Rice

 I used my favorite Uncle Ben’s Converted Rice, which is one of the lowest-glycemic types of rice.
 (If you’re eating this for South Beach phase two, be sure not to buy the “instant” type; you want the converted rice that says “original” on the package.)
 For the pesto I used some of my Basil Pesto with Lemon that I had in the freezer.
 We ate with with Baked Pesto Chicken, another super-easy recipe that went well with the rice.

-After 20 minutes, remove the lid and fluff the rice with a fork.
-Stir in the pesto, put the lid back on and let the rice sit for 5 minutes.
-Serve hot.
+- After 20 minutes, remove the lid and fluff the rice with a fork.

 Leftover rice can be reheated in the microwave or frozen, but you probably won’t have any leftovers unless you double the recipe!

 Recipe created by Kalyn with inspiration from Georgette’s Really Lemony Greek Pilafi.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Using low-glycemic Uncle Ben’s Converted Rice makes this Easy Pesto Lemon Rice a great side dish for phase 2 or 3 of the South Beach Diet.
 This is too high in carbs for a traditional low-carb diet plan.

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 If you’re a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.
 Another option is entering the recipe into this Recipe Nutrition Analyzer, which will calculate it for you.